-□Not responsible for supervising or providing guidance to anyone.

-Provides technical and/or functional guidance to staff and/or students.

-□Instructs students and supervises various learning environments.

-□Assigns and checks work of others doing similar work.

-□ Supervises a work group.
-Assigns work to be done, methods to be used, and is responsible for the work performed by the group.

-□Manages the staff and operations of a program area/department.

-□Manages the staff and operations of a division/major department.

-□Manages the staff and operations of several divisions/major departments.

-\boxtimes Acts as a consultant to College management.

-Other e.g., counselling, coaching.
-Please specify:

-Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
+(/) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: □Not responsible for supervising or providing guidance to anyone. ⊠Provides technical and/or functional guidance to staff and/or students. ☐Instructs students and supervises various learning environments. ☐ Assigns and checks work of others doing similar work. \square Supervises a work group.
+Assigns work to be done, methods to be used, and is responsible for the work performed by the group. ☐Manages the staff and operations of a program area/department. ☐Manages the staff and operations of a division/major department. ☐Manages the staff and operations of several divisions/major departments. ⊠Acts as a consultant to College management. □Other e.g., counselling, coaching.
+Please specify: Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
 Specify staff (by title) or groups who are supervised/given functional guidance by an incumbent.

-Direct Reports: None
+Direct Reports: None Indirect Reports: None

-Indirect Reports: Responsible for provision of technical oversight to SSM team members

-8. SPAN OF CONTROL
+11. SPAN OF CONTROL